New Postgres Install

 has:

-# Allow local peer connections for all users
+# Allow local connections without password for all users

 # Allow remote connections with password